Long Runner Line Up

 - Iron Maiden qualify under this category since the current line-up has been stable since 1999.
 Because guitarist Janick Gers remains in the band even though Adrian Smith returned, it is not a Type 5 'previous' line-up.

-- Motorhead also now qualify even though they're also listed in I Am the Band, as the current line-up of Lemmy, Phil Campbell and Mikkey Dee has been constant since 1992.
+- Motorhead also now qualify even though they're also listed in I Am the Band, as the line-up of Lemmy, guitarist Phil Campbell and drummer Mikkey Dee existed from 1995 until the group's disbanding in 2015 following the death of Lemmy.
+Although these members were together since 1992, this line-up only counts from 1995 as until then the band also included guitarist Würzel (a member from 1984).

 - Uriah Heep - a band once notorious for its Revolving Door policy- maintained the same line-up from 1986 to 2007 when ill-health forced drummer Lee Kerslake to retire from touring.